storj-thirdparty/velero-plugin/README.md

-# Velero plugin for Storj
+# Velero plugin for Tardigrade

 Velero is a tool to backup Kubernetes clusters.
 Velero does two things:

-1. performs backups of the workloads running in a kubernetes cluster and,
+1. Performs backups of the workloads running in a kubernetes cluster and,
-1. takes snapshots of persistent volumes.
+1. Takes snapshots of persistent volumes.

 Velero is able to integrate with a variety of storage systems plugins.
 There are two types of plugins available: object store or volume snapshotter (or both).

-Here we implement a Velero Object Store Plugin that is backed by Storj object storage.
+Here we implement a Velero Object Store plugin that is backed by Tardigrade object storage.

-## Install Velero with Storj object store plugin
+## Installation

 ### Prerequisites

-- Complete Velero Prerequisites and install the CLI: [docs](https://velero.io/docs/master/basic-install/)
+- Complete Velero prerequisites and install the CLI: [docs](https://velero.io/docs/master/basic-install/)
-- Create a storj tardigrade account: [docs](https://tardigrade.io/signup/)
+- Create a Tardigrade account: [docs](https://tardigrade.io/signup/)
-- Created a project in the storj account: [docs](https://documentation.tardigrade.io/getting-started/uploading-your-first-object/create-a-project)
+- Create a project in the Tardigrade account: [docs](https://documentation.tardigrade.io/getting-started/uploading-your-first-object/create-a-project)
-- Create an api key for the project: [docs](https://documentation.tardigrade.io/getting-started/uploading-your-first-object/create-an-api-key)
+- Create an API key for the project: [docs](https://documentation.tardigrade.io/getting-started/uploading-your-first-object/create-an-api-key)
-- Setup a storj Uplink CLI and create an access grant for the project: [docs](https://documentation.tardigrade.io/getting-started/uploading-your-first-object/set-up-uplink-cli)
+- Setup the Uplink CLI and create an access grant for the project: [docs](https://documentation.tardigrade.io/getting-started/uploading-your-first-object/set-up-uplink-cli)
-- Create a storj bucket where Velero will store the backups: [docs](https://documentation.tardigrade.io/getting-started/uploading-your-first-object/create-a-bucket)
+- Create a Tardigrade bucket where Velero will store the backups: [docs](https://documentation.tardigrade.io/getting-started/uploading-your-first-object/create-a-bucket)

-### Install velero with Storj plugin
+### Install the Velero plugin for Tardigrade

 ```
 $ velero install --provider tardigrade \
-    --plugins storjthirdparty/velero-plugin:v0.1.0 \
+    --plugins storjlabs/velero-plugin \
     --bucket $BUCKET \
     --backup-location-config accessGrant=$ACCESS \
     --no-secret